ColinShaw/cpp-particle-filter-localization/README.md

 I found that using 50 particles is reliable in estimating the positions within the tolerances desired for the project.
 That is to say, I have run it >10 times in a row with no failures.
 10 particles does fail sporadically with my code, and there is a non-zero chance that 50 would as well, just more remote.
-Here is what it produces:
+My turn-in project uses 100 particles just for safely, but whatever.
+Here is what it originally produced:

 ![Performance](performance.png)